 About the Name Goldenrod

-When I began studying ethnobotany, I found myself drawn to those lowliest of plants in a gardener’s realm: the weeds.
-After years of digging out dandelions and other unwanteds, I had been seriously chastened to learn that they and many other “weeds” are nutritious and delicious as well as ubiquitous.
+When I began my plant studies, I found myself drawn to those lowliest of plants in a gardener’s realm: the weeds.
+After years of digging out dandelions and other unwanteds, I was abashed to learn that they and many other “weeds” are nutritious and delicious as well as ubiquitous.
 I wanted to give a nod to a green ally that was often overlooked or even vilified.
-However, I also wanted to find a name that reflected energy medicine.
-While in meditation, the name Goldenrod came gently calling and it could not have been more perfect….
+I also wanted to find a name that reflected energy medicine and wisdom traditions.
+While in meditation, the name Goldenrod came gently calling.

 The scientific name for the goldenrod plant is Solidago, which means “to make whole.”
-(I guess I could stop right there!)
-The tall yellow spires of goldenrod – often accused of allergies caused by ragweed – abound in late summer.
+The tall yellow spires of goldenrod – often wrongly accused of allergies caused by ragweed – abound in late summer.
 It is a strong plant ally for conditions including bladder infections, seasonal allergies, muscle aches, arthritis, and cold and flu care.
 You can also eat its flowers (wonderful in crepes) and leaves and use it as a healing tea, poultice, tincture, powder, or oil infusion.
-Blessing nearly everyone with its healing presence, over 100 species of goldenrod grow all over the world and there are native species in all 50 states in the U.S. and in Canada.
+Goldenrod species grow all over the world, including native species in all 50 states in the U.S. and in Canada.